IsraelHikingMap/OSMPbfWebAPI/README.md

 Run  `docker-compose up -d`

 ## Running with `docker`
-Build the container with `docker build -t osmpbf-webapi .` When build is complete run `docker run -p 8987:80 osmpbf-webapi`
+Build the container with `docker build . -t osmpbfwebapi` When build is complete run `docker run -p 8987:80 osmpbfwebapi`

 ## Checking the API
 Open [`http://localhost:8987/swagger`](http://localhost:8987/swagger) to get a simple UI to interact with the pbf extracts mamanger/